protoEvangelion/portfolio/src/notes/Algos/array-sorting.md

   - left arr will be <= to pivot
   - right arr will be > pivot
 - keep recursing over those instructions until you hit the base case where the length of arr is 1 or 0
-  - once you hit that, concat the left list, the right list, & the pivot
+  - once you hit that, concat the left list, the pivot, and then the right list

 ### Implementation

-<p data-height="300" data-theme-id="31719" data-slug-hash="jXLeYO" data-default-tab="js,result" data-user="RyanGarant" data-pen-title="Visualized Algo: Quicksort Exercise" class="codepen">See the Pen <a href="https://codepen.io/RyanGarant/pen/jXLeYO/">Visualized Algo: Quicksort Exercise</a> by Ryan Garant (<a href="https://codepen.io/RyanGarant">@RyanGarant</a>) on <a href="https://codepen.io">CodePen</a>.</p>
+<p data-height="300" data-theme-id="31719" data-slug-hash="jXLeYO" data-default-tab="js" data-user="RyanGarant" data-pen-title="Visualized Algo: Quicksort Exercise" class="codepen">See the Pen <a href="https://codepen.io/RyanGarant/pen/jXLeYO/">Visualized Algo: Quicksort Exercise</a> by Ryan Garant (<a href="https://codepen.io/RyanGarant">@RyanGarant</a>) on <a href="https://codepen.io">CodePen</a>.</p>

 </article>